microsoft/vstest-docs/docs/diagnose.md

 Process Id: 51928, Name: vstest.console
 ```

-For test host process (`testhost.exe`) use the following environment variable.
+For test host process (`testhost.exe`, or `dotnet exec testhost.dll` depending on
+target framework) use the following environment variable.
 Execution will halt until debugger is attached.

 ```